praneethk2401/personal-cloud/README.md

 ## 🔮 Future Features
 - User authentication (JWT)
+Implemented the User Authentication JWT, user can login or register if a new user and use the app.
 - AI-powered file tagging and search

 - File sharing via secure links